 Brachial Plexus Injury is a birth injury which can cause devastating and life-long consequences for a child.

-Shoulder dystocia is a complication of vaginal deliveries typically encountered by an obstetrician because of a baby’s impacted shoulder against a mother’s pubic bone during the labor and delivery process.
+Shoulder dystocia is a complication of vaginal deliveries typically encountered by an obstetrician.
+This happens when a baby’s shoulder is stuck against a mother’s pubic bone during the labor and delivery process.

 Shoulder dystocia is a birthing complication in which the fetus’ shoulders are too large for the mother’s birth canal and, as a result, subsequently become trapped behind the mother’s pubic bone after the delivery of the baby’s head.

 To avoid shoulder dystocia, all obstetricians must be familiar with the maneuvers used to effect delivery of an impacted shoulder and must be prepared to institute these maneuvers immediately in a crisis situation.

 Wrong techniques can cause nerve damage in the bundle of nerves called the brachial plexus in the baby’s shoulder.
 Damage to the Brachial plexus can cause impairment or loss of movement and motor skills, as well as weakness in the baby’s arm and hand.
 This type can be caused by the following:

 - A doctor pulling on the infant’s head and neck inappropriately